Read why riding a donkey is a fun way of exploring the culture and how forgetting the pressure of time improves your overall health.

 Island Vis – Next Destination

-Vis is arguably the best place to explore, because its relative small size makes it perfect to reach everything quickly and it is absolutely packed with hidden treasures … And it has so much wonders to explore!
+Vis is arguably the best place to explore because its relatively small size makes it perfect to reach everything quickly and it is absolutely packed with hidden treasures … And it has so many wonders to explore!

 From sea made treasures that were carved during millions of years and are a part of natural history to absolutely amazing beaches and breathtaking bays …

 The gulet headed towards the island of Biševo, less than 5 nautical miles from Vis.
 The captain said it was probably the best place to see what kind of wonders nature is able to create.
 We didn’t know what to expect, but the last days convinced us to have complete trust in the captain’s choice.

 Why?
 Because he is a local, has lived in Dalmatia for most of his life, knows best of what to see, and he has the skills to get us there.

 After all, the whole crew (at least in our case) had many years of experience.

 Best Beach, Best Cave, Best Experience!